-If you find dog poo on your property, unfortunately it will remain your responsibility to clean this up.
+If you find dog poo on your property, it is your responsibility to clean this up.

 How to report dog fouling

-If you see someone allowing any dog to foul and not clean it up, you can report this to us using the form below.
+If you see someone not cleaning up after their dog, you can report this to us using the form below.

 We will investigate reports against people responsible for dog fouling and take action, so long as we can identify and locate the person responsible.